 Examples of Employers Violating Overtime Laws

 There are many tactics employers use to prevent paying their employees overtime.
-Two of the most common ways this happens is either by exempting the employee by misclassifying their position or requiring tasks to be performed off the clock.
+Two of the most common ways this happens is by exempting the employee by misclassifying their position and requiring tasks to be performed off the clock.

 Here are three examples of wage violations.